Edith Hamilton: Studies in Germany

-In the fall of 1895 the Hamilton sisters departed for Germany, where Alice intended to continue her studies in pathology at the University of Leipzig and Edith planned to study the classics and attend lectures.
+In the fall of 1895 the Hamilton sisters departed for Germany, where Alice intended to continue her studies in pathology at Leipzig University and Edith planned to study the classics and attend lectures.
 At that time, most North American women, including Edith and Alice, registered as auditors for their classes.
-When the sisters arrived in Leipzig, they found a fair number of foreign women studying at the university.
+When the sisters arrived at Leipzig University, they found a fair number of foreign women who studied there.
 They were informed that women could attend lectures, but they were expected to remain "invisible" and would not be allowed to participate in discussions.

 According to Alice, "Edith was extremely disappointed with the lectures she attended."
 Although they were thorough, the lectures "lost sight of the beauty of literature by focusing on obscure grammatical points."
-As a result, they decided to enroll at the University of Munich, but it was not much of an improvement.
+As a result, they decided to enroll at the Ludwig-Maximilians-Universität München, but it was not much of an improvement.
 Initially, it was uncertain whether Edith would be allowed to audit lectures, but she was granted permission to do so, albeit under trying conditions.
 According to Alice, when Edith arrived at her first class, she was escorted to the lecture platform and seated in a chair beside the lecturer, facing the audience, "so that nobody would be contaminated by contact with her."
 Edith is quoted as saying, "the head of the University used to stare at me, then shake his head and say sadly to a colleague, 'There now, you see what's happened?
 We're right in the midst of the woman question.'"